 Have you heard much about AIDS lately?
 It‘s a month before Christmas late 1980’s, I’m waiting in the cafe at the Australian Film, Television and Radio School in North Sydney for my friend to arrive.
 He is already late.
 We hadn’t seen each other for sometime, catching up more often than not over the phone, long distance, his calls going on for hours, sometimes two or three.
 We covered a lot of ground over the line, politics and theatre his favourite subjects.
 Think Chekhov, Moliere and Bob Hawke…Australia’s Prime Minister at the time.
 My friend was a set designer, a very good one… and I the struggling director/artist or so I thought.
 We spoke a lot on the phone.
 He encouraged me to expand my skills, maybe writing would be good, he’d often suggest.
 I guess he felt I had a lot lot to say, maybe that’s why he suggested writing I remembered thinking.
 It was a strange friendship thinking back, very much student/teacher with me being the student, as he would never see himself as anything else but the experienced professional.
 He was bold, melodramatic with a larger than life personality, crooked teeth, yet still possessed the simple values of a country boy who’d come to the big smoke.
 It’s been so long ago that I can’t even remember where we met but the one one thing I’ve never forgotten was our last lunch together.
 You see what my friend neglected to tell me in all our long conversations on the phone was that he had HIV/AIDS, and was now in the final stage of the disease.

 The noise of a bloke shouting interrupted my thoughts.
 The cafe was full of students, arty types.
-Who was that making all that racket I thought, then my friend turned the corner yelling at people – Move Out Of My Bloody Way.
+Who was that making all that racket I thought, then my friend turned the corner yelling at people – MOVE OUT OF THE BLOODY WAY!
 He held a wooden cane.
 He was frail, he was very angry, he was scared…and he was sick.

 “Noel…luv…it’s me, over here!” he bellowed across the crowed cafe like some aunt you’d almost forgotten.
 “Get a table will’ya, over there.”